-- Sharing digital resources allows all safety protocols, tips and resources to be available in a click, along with ‘lessons learned’, incident findings, and periodical safety tips.
-Resources like standard Operating Procedures (SOPs), employee handbook, code of ethics, emergency procedures, and more is available at a tap.
+- Sharing digital resources allows all safety protocols, tips, and resources to be available in a click, along with ‘lessons learned’, incident findings, and periodical safety tips.
+Resources like standard Operating Procedures (SOPs), employee handbook, code of ethics, emergency procedures, and more are available at a tap.

-- Ongoing safety trainings allow managers and safety officers to keep a close eye on how each employee is doing.
-In-app training includes health and safety training, driving-related trainings, equipment usage and maintenance, test and quizzes and more.
+- Ongoing safety training allows managers and safety officers to keep a close eye on how each employee is doing.
+In-app training includes health and safety training, driving-related training, equipment usage and maintenance, tests and quizzes, and more.

 Streamlining communication and distribution of updates and protocols can be done in the click of a button.
 Such as sharing incident finding reports, procedure updates, real-time updates on prohibitions, or risk factors like bad weather.
 Through the in-app directory, it’s easy to find the work contact you need.
 Start chat groups to better day-to-day communication more easily and efficiently.
 Or send formal and informal announcements with push notifications.